Willie McCovey: Personal life

 McCovey's first marriage, to Karen McCovey, produced a daughter.
 On August 1, 2018, he married longtime girlfriend Estela Bejar at AT&T Park.
-He had a quiet personality.

-In 1996, McCovey and fellow baseball Hall of Famer Duke Snider pled guilty to federal tax fraud charges that they had failed to report about $70,000 in income from sports card shows and memorabilia sales from 1988 to 1990.
+In 1996, McCovey and fellow baseball Hall of Famer Duke Snider pleaded guilty to federal tax fraud charges that they had failed to report about $70,000 in income from sports card shows and memorabilia sales from 1988 to 1990.
 McCovey was given two years of probation and fined $5,000.
 He received a pardon from President Barack Obama on January 17, 2017.

 In his later years, McCovey dealt with several health issues, including atrial fibrillation and an infection in 2015 that nearly killed him.
-After his career ended he endured several knee surgeries, which left him in a wheelchair, and he was hospitalized several times.
+After his career ended he endured several knee surgeries, which left him in a wheelchair and he was hospitalized several times.

 McCovey died at the age of 80 at Stanford University Medical Center on October 31, 2018, after battling "ongoing health issues".
 He had been hospitalized for an infection late the previous week.
 His longtime friend and fellow Hall of Famer Joe Morgan was at his bedside.
 A public memorial service for McCovey was held at AT&T Park on November 8, 2018.